adafruit/Adafruit_HTU21DF_Library/README.md

 ## Installing this Library

 Check out the links above for our tutorials and wiring diagrams.

-To download. click the **DOWNLOAD ZIP** button (under **Clone or Download**, and rename the uncompressed folder `Adafruit_HTU21DF`.
-Check that the `Adafruit_HTU21DF` folder contains the following files:

-- `Adafruit_HT212DF.cpp`
-- `Adafruit_HT21UDF.h`

-Place the `Adafruit_HT21UDF` library folder in your `arduinosketchfolder/libraries/` folder.
-You may need to create the libraries subfolder if its your first library.
-Restart the IDE.
+Use the Arduino library manager to install

 We also have a great tutorial on Arduino library installation at: http://learn.adafruit.com/adafruit-all-about-arduino-libraries-install-use